3/12/15

 • 2-3 teaspoons milk or cream

-Flip half of the cookies upside down.
-Pipe frosting onto the back of the cookies going about 1/8" from the edge.
-Place the remaining cookies on top of the frosting to make cookie sandwiches.
+2. Flip half of the cookies upside down.
+Pipe or spread frosting onto the back of the cookies, going about 1/4" from the edge.

-Press down slightly on the cookies until the frosting spreads to the edge of the cookies.
-Roll the edges of the cookie sandwiches in sprinkles if desired.
+5. Roll the edges of the cookie sandwiches in sprinkles if desired.
 Store in an air-tight container at room temperature for up to one week.

-No-Fail Marshmallow Cream Frosting:
+No-Fail Marshmallow Buttercream Frosting

-Whip marshmallow cream, butter and vanilla extract on medium speed with an electric mixer until well combined and fluffy (about 2 minutes).
-Add 2 teaspoons milk or cream and powdered sugar then continue mixing on medium speed until smooth.
-Add more milk or cream, 1/2 teaspoon at a time, if necessary until you reach your desired consistency.
+2. Add 2 teaspoons milk/cream, vanilla extract and powdered sugar then continue mixing on medium speed until smooth.
+Add more milk/cream, 1/2 teaspoon at a time, if necessary until you reach your desired consistency.

 Keep up with my latest shenanigans by following South Your Mouth!